By Digital Wellness Lab Ergonomics Team | How We Test

 Best for Sciatica

 Aylio practically invented the U-shaped cutout design, and their flagship Coccyx Orthopedic Seat Cushion remains a top performer for targeted sciatica pain relief.
-Weighing barely a pound, it is highly portable.
+Weighing barely a pound, it is highly portable for commuters.
 The cushion utilizes a firm foam base topped with a softer layer of comfort foam, striking an exact balance between structural support and surface softness.
 We found the generous cutout at the rear completely isolates the tailbone, relieving the exact nerve pressure responsible for radiating leg pain.
 It measures 18 by 14 inches, fitting securely on small to medium-sized office chairs.

 7. Kensington Ergonomic Memory Foam Seat Cushion